ADK Book Club

 For the first time ever, two brilliant writers in the region, Betsy Folwell and Amy Godine, will lead a discussion of two hand-picked Adirondack books.
 Betsy Folwell, of Adirondack Life Magazine, has selected two titles that should be heralded for both excellence of craft and for echoing life as it is experienced in the rural communities of the Adirondacks.
 The two titles selected to discuss are Adirondack Portraits: A Piece of Time by Jeanne Robert Foster and The People from Heaven by John Sanford.

 This virtual, one-of-a-kind event presented by Adirondack Center for Writing is an opportunity open to the public to talk about these mostly overlooked books with two great thinkers of our region.
-Register to save your spot and to receive meeting log-in details here.

 Literature about rural and small-town life in the Adirondacks reflects the writer’s personal experience, perspective, and imaginative skills.
 The authors of these Adirondack books come from vastly different worlds.